-IV.C.3.b) Journal club must be held on a quarterly basis.
-(Core) IV.C.3.c) Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum. ^(Core) IV.C.3.c).(1) This should include scheduled presentations by the fellows. ^(Detail) IV.C.3.c).(2) Fellows must attend a minimum of three departmental or multidisciplinary conferences per week dedicated to pediatric radiology, which may include rounds with pediatric services. ^(Core)
+IV.C.3.c) Journal club must be held on a quarterly basis.
+(Core) IV.C.3.d) Fellows must participate in and regularly attend didactic activities, directed to the level of the individual fellow, that provide formal review of the topics in the subspecialty curriculum.
+(Core) IV.C.3.d).(1) This should include scheduled presentations by the fellows.
+(Detail) IV.C.3.d).(2) These didactic activities should occur at least twice per month.
+(Detail) IV.C.3.e) Fellows should attend and participate in local conferences and at least one national meeting or medical education course in musculoskeletal radiology during the fellowship program.
+(Core)